NepDisk/RingRacers-Noire/README.md

 ## Contributing

 Have a feature or toggle idea?
 Want a new gameplay style preset added to the menu?
 Feel free to make PRs to this branch!

+## Note

+This is not net compatible with vanilla Ring Racers.

 # Development